Dragonmystic707/exalted-reincarnated/docs/Solars/Charms.md

 **Mins:** Craft 2

-By reaching deep into their psyche, the Solar can manifest a fully-formed armament of their choice into the world—a coelesced form of their Anima.
+By reaching deep into their psyche, the Solar can manifest a fully-formed armament of their choice into the world—a coalesced form of their Anima.
 This is treated as an Artifact of level 2.
 Only one such armament may be active at a time.

 The Solar may also awaken a spiritual armament in Mortals who have a particular drive or Intimacy.

-The Solar may use a Project to make an Armament (either thiers or of a Mortals) permanent.
+The Solar may use a Project to make an Armament (either theirs or of a Mortals) permanent.

 ### Chaos-Resistance Preparation